AirshipCMS/Docs/First-Site-Checklist.md

 ### Date
 - [ ] Add "Year Started" field type "date"
 - [ ] Use a `{{format_date}}` helper to render the date.

+- [ ] Commit all changes!

+---

+## Land & Launch Conflicts
+- [ ] In your terminal, run `airship land`.

+The CLI should show you a preview of the following actions that will happen:
+- layout `checklist-layout.html` will be updated.
+- template `about.html` will be created.
+- asset `styles.css` will be deleted.

+- [ ] Since you have everything backed up with Git and you can retrieve the previous versions of files, enter `y` to run the `airship land` command and perform the changes.

+After running `airship land`, you will probably end up with:
+- changes to `homepage.html` layout that you _don't want_
+- a brand new `about.html` template that you _do want_
+- deletion of `styles.css`that you _don't want_

+### Fix changes in Git
+- [ ] Revert to the good version of the `homepage.html` layout.
+- [ ] Retrieve the `styles.css` file that was deleted.
+- [ ] Commit the new `about.html` template.

+- [ ] Run `airship launch` to publish all your _good_ changes.

+### Lessons:

+Always back up files with Git.
+Airship commands are not meant to replace smart source code management tools that have features like merges and branch management. `airship land` replaces _all local files_ with versions of files from the Airship server so it should only be reserved for syncing initial project files. `airship launch` replaces _all live files_ with versions of files that you have locally, so it should be reserved only for deployment.
+These actions are "all or nothing" so be very careful and conscious when running these commands.

+It really only makes sense to run `airship land` **once**, _at the very beginning of your project_ or _right after you have set up all the pages and collections for your project_.
+If you are midway through development, you typically don't want to run `airship land`.
+If you create pages and collections midway through development, you can set the templates and layouts in the Admin Portal, though it is a better idea to manually create layouts & templates in your local project directory, rather than run `airship land` to pull down generated files.

+Again: Always back up files with Git!

 ---